filipjakov/tic-tac-toe/README.md

 - after a mutation is made (new move), the updated game gets sent via subscriptions to all the listeners
 - by providing the gameId on the Subscription of interest (`game(id:$id)`), the listener gets the `Game` object everytime it gets updated (a move is made)

+## APIs
+(check schema for further info)

+1. Queries:
+  1. Get user by id
+  2. Get all users
+  3. Get game by id
+  4. Get all games

+2. Mutations:
+  1. Create game with provided type
+  2. Join game with provided id
+  3. Make a move for game (with provided id)

+3. Subscriptions:
+  1. Get the whole game state on every move change

+4. Express Router APIs:
+  1. `/auth/signup` - generate token and save user for provided user name
+  2. `/users/me` - get information about the user with correct token set in the header

 ## Remarks

-- [x] for single player, AI moves can be random (better implementation is a plus) -> random
+- [x] for single player, AI moves can be random (better implementation is a plus) -> currently implemented as random
 - [x] usage of database is not needed (but make a system where it can be easily added in the future) - `TypeORM`+ `sqlite:memory`
 - [x] try to create a meaningful logging system -> `winston`